novello/GLAMORISE/README.md

 * [A Novel Solution for the Aggregation Problem in Natural Language Interface to Databases (NLIDB)](./paper/207509_1-A-Novel-Solution-for-the-Aggregation-Problem-in-Natural-Language-Interface-to-Databases-NLIDB.pdf).
 Novello, A., F.; and Casanova, M., A. Proc.
 XXXV Brazilian Symposium on Databases - SBBD.
 2020.
 Awarded as the 2nd Best Short Paper.

-If you area going to use GLAMORISE with NaLIR you will have to clone the [nalir-glamorise](https://github.com/novello/nalir-glamorise) repository.
+This implementation of GLAMORISE uses NaLIR as one of its integtared NLIDBs, so you will have to clone the [nalir-glamorise](https://github.com/novello/nalir-glamorise) repository.
 This project is a customization of the [nalir-ssbd](https://github.com/pr3martins/nalir-sbbd) project which in turn is a Python port of the original [NaLIR project](https://github.com/umich-dbgroup/NaLIR).
 Please follow all the steps described in the README of the nalir-glamorise project.

 The paths below are relative to the root path of the GLAMORISE project.
 You are expected to be positioned on this path.